jackdesert/dailydancer/README.md

 Backlog:

+  * Design the FAQ page (HEBA) and create a link to it
   * Make a /jack page that tells about the author, and link to it instead of giving a mailto
-  * Make a support page and put the link to it at the bottom (with a big arrow for BACK)
-  * Make an about page and put the link to it in the footer (with a big arrow for BACK)
   * Link for "show me more"
-  * Inertial transitions when events expand/contract.
   * Make the subjects look more like buttons

   * Confirm that 11:50pm shows the same day (not the next)